 The average cost of a terraced house in London comes in at around £650,000 – but you can find astonishingly

-We've trawled the globe to find the best properties on the market, from a private South Pacific island to a
+We've trawled the globe to find the best properties on the market, from a bubble palace above the Bay of

 Inside the M25 and 20 minutes from Waterloo a house has come onto the market which will transport you back